Elizabeth of Russia: Seven Years' War

 Frederick himself was quite aware of his danger.
 "I'm at the end of my resources," he wrote at the beginning of 1760.
 "The continuance of this war means for me utter ruin.
 Things may drag on perhaps till July, but then a catastrophe must come."
 On 21 May 1760, a fresh convention was signed between Russia and Austria, a secret clause of which, never communicated to the court of Versailles, guaranteed East Prussia to Russia as an indemnity for war expenses.
 The failure of the campaign of 1760, wielded by the inept Count Buturlin, induced the court of Versailles on the evening of 22 January 1761 to present to the court of Saint Petersburg a dispatch to the effect that the king of France, by reason of the condition of his dominions, absolutely desired peace.
-The Russian empress' reply was delivered to the two ambassadors on 12 February.
+The Russian empress's reply was delivered to the two ambassadors on 12 February.
 It was inspired by the most uncompromising hostility towards the king of Prussia.
 Elizabeth would not consent to any pacific overtures until the original object of the league had been accomplished.

 Simultaneously, Elizabeth had conveyed to Louis XV a confidential letter in which she proposed the signature of a new treaty of alliance of a more comprehensive and explicit nature than the preceding treaties between the two powers without the knowledge of Austria.
 Elizabeth's object in the mysterious negotiation seems to have been to reconcile France and Great Britain, in return for which signal service France was to throw all her forces into the attack on Prussia.
 This project, which lacked neither ability nor audacity, foundered upon Louis XV's invincible jealousy of the growth of Russian influence in Eastern Europe and his fear of offending the Porte.
 It was finally arranged by the allies that their envoys at Paris should fix the date for the assembling of a peace congress and that in the meantime, the war against Prussia should be vigorously prosecuted.
 In 1760 a Russian flying column briefly occupied Berlin.
 Russian victories placed Prussia in serious danger.